-One thing I have done with every rental property I buy is I buy them below market value.
-I try to buy my properties at least 20 percent below the current value and if a home needs repairs, I want that rental property worth 20 percent more than the price I paid plus the cost of the repairs.
+One thing I have done with every rental property I buy is buy them below market value.
+I try to buy my properties at least 20 percent below the current value, and if a home needs repairs, I want that rental property worth 20 percent more than the price I paid plus the cost of the repairs.
 For example; if I buy a rental for $100,000 and it needs $20,000 in work, I want it to be worth $144,000 or more when I am done repairing the home ($100,000 + $20,000 = $120,000 * .20 = $144,000).
 That means I usually gain at least $20,000 in net worth on every rental property I buy.
-The 11 rentals I have bought have gained at least $220,000 (I buy many properties more than 20 percent below market) just on buying homes at the right price.
+The 11 rentals I have bought have gained at least $220,000 (I buy many properties at more than 20 percent below market) just by buying homes at the right price.

 I also have been lucky that prices have increased significantly in Northern Colorado in the last few years.
 I would say lucky for the sake of calculating net worth, but the increase in prices has made it harder to buy cheap rental properties with great cash flow.
 If you want to know how much my houses have appreciated, I broke down each rental and how much money it has made below.

 I bought my first rental property for $96,900 on 12/5/2010.
 At the time I bought it, I knew it was worth at least $125,000, which is not a huge spread between the buy price and fair market value, but the home needed less than $2,000 in repairs.

 The house is now worth at least $165,000 and most likely more.
 I had it appraised earlier this year, and the appraisal was $165,000 and our market values have increased since that time.
 If the house is worth $165,000, then my net worth increased about $66,000 after you subtract the repairs.
 The home was rented out for 1,050 a month when I first bought it and now is rented out for $1,400 a month.